Farrell Publications: Farrell Comic Group

 After a short hiatus, Farrell founded the Farrell Comic Group in 1951 with the financial backing of Excellent Publications.
 Imprints included America's Best, Ajax Publications, Ajax-Farrell, Decker Publications, Red Top Comics, Steinway Comics, and World Famous.
 No matter the imprint, most titles had the words "A Farrell Publication."

 Contributors to Farrell titles from this period included Ken Battefield, L. B. Cole (who had previously contributed covers to Captain Flight), Matt Baker, Bruce Hamilton, and Steve Ditko.
 (The company published Ditko's first professional comics work.
 He had illustrated writer Bruce Hamilton's science fiction story "Stretching Things" for the Key Publications imprint Stanmor Publications, which sold the story to Farrell, where it finally found publication in Fantastic Fears #5 [Feb.
 1954].)

 Farrell's horror line consisted of Fantastic Fears, Haunted Thrills, Strange Fantasy, and Voodoo.
 All four books were produced by the Iger Studio and featured a consistent "house style."
 Like many horror comics, all four titles fell victim of the Senate Subcommittee on Juvenile Delinquency and were cancelled by the end of 1954.

 In 1954 Farrell acquired the rights to the Phantom Lady comic strip series, previously owned by Fox Feature Syndicate and before that, Quality Comics.
 Farrell published four issues of the short-lived title from January to June 1954.
 The company also published Phantom Lady backup stories in two issues of its comic Wonder Boy.
 Phantom Lady as well fell under the baleful gaze of anti-comics crusader Fredric Wertham, who objected to the character's titillating costume.
 Changes were consequently made so that her cleavage was covered and shorts replaced her skirt.

 After the cancellation of its popular horror titles in early 1955, Farrell received a cash infusion from Dearfield Publishing, which became a key investor.
 The company switched focus to romance, Western, and talking animal comics.
 In 1957, Farrell and former Iger studio-mate Myron Fass attempted to re-enter the horror/fantasy field with a quartet of Comics Code-approved titles made up of pre-Code material with the goriest panels excised.
 This resulted in incoherent stories and flat sales.

 The company continued publishing until 1958, but never with the same success.

-Robert Farrell's later career

-Farrell left the comics field and went into magazine and newspaper publishing.

-In 1958, he started the humor magazine Panic (published by Health Publications).

-In 1960, he acquired the Brooklyn Eagles assets in bankruptcy court, publishing five Sunday editions of the paper in 1960.
-In 1962–1963, under the corporate name Newspaper Consolidated Corporation, Farrell and his partner Philip Enciso briefly revived the paper as a daily.
-(The Brooklyn Eagle has since been revived again, publishing from 1996 to the present.)

-From 1969–1981, Farrell worked for Myron Fass, as publisher of the schlocky black-and-white horror magazine publisher Eerie Publications.
-During this time, he briefly revived the defunct New York Daily Mirror (in name only), publishing it from 1971–1972.